Cerebras: Deployments

+CS-1

 In 2020, GlaxoSmithKline (GSK) began using the Cerebras CS-1 AI system in their London AI hub, for neural network models to accelerate genetic and genomic research and reduce the time taken in drug discovery.
 The GSK research team was able to increase the complexity of the encoder models they could generate, while reducing training time.
 Other pharmaceutical industry customers include AstraZeneca, who was able to reduce training time from two weeks on a cluster of GPUs to two days using the Cerebras CS-1 system.
 GSK and Cerebras recently co-published research in December 2021 on epigenomic language models.

-Argonne National Laboratory has been using the CS-2/CS-1 since 2020 in COVID-19 research and cancer tumor research based on the world’s largest cancer treatment database.
+Argonne National Laboratory has been using the CS-1 since 2020 in COVID-19 research and cancer tumor research based on the world's largest cancer treatment database.
 A series of models running on the CS-1 to predict cancer drug response to tumors achieved speed-ups of many hundreds of times on the CS-1 compared to their GPU baselines.

 Cerebras and the National Energy Technology Laboratory (NETL) demonstrated record-breaking performance of Cerebras' CS-1 system on a scientific compute workload in November 2020.
 The CS-1 was 200 times faster than the Joule Supercomputer on the key workload of Computational Fluid Dynamics.

 The Lawrence Livermore National Lab’s Lassen supercomputer incorporated the CS-1 in both classified and non-classified areas for physics simulations.
 The Pittsburgh Supercomputing Center (PSC) has also incorporated the CS-1 in their Neocortex supercomputer for dual HPC and AI workloads.
 EPCC, the supercomputing center of the University of Edinburgh, has also deployed a CS-1 system for AI-based research.

 In August 2021, Cerebras announced a partnership with Peptilogics on the development of AI for peptide therapeutics.